karush17/Ising-notes/README.md

 ### Literature Draft (September)
 - [x] Literature Review(3+ pages for Hierarchical Reinforcement Learning)
 - [x] Review of Physics papers on Ising Simulations (3+ pages, it needs to be written in an intuitive way)
-- [ ] Introduction and Strenghts/Weaknesses of various approaches (not much work is done here so elaborate)
+- [x] Introduction and Strenghts/Weaknesses of various approaches (not much work is done here so elaborate)
 - [ ] Short blog summarizing the capabilities of Ising Models

 ### Intuition of Ising Models (October)
 - [ ] Intuition behind Ising Models- A deeper intuition is required from layman's point of view.
 Explaining the algorithm and findings may not help as the community is not aware of Ising Models.
 A seperate section on Intuition is essential for this purpose.
-- [ ] Illustrations of the model with proper reasoning for its usage, strenghts and weaknesses is essential.
+- [ ] Illustrations of the model with proper reasoning for its usage, strengths and weaknesses is essential.

 ### Theoretical Treatment (October-December)
 - [ ] Mathematical justification of the model and its use in RL is essential.